-Distinguish between multiplicative comparison from additive comparison.
+Distinguish between multiplicative comparison and additive comparison.

-- 3. Solve multistep whole number word problems using the four operations, including problems in which remainders must be interpreted. - a.
+- 3. Solve multi-step whole-number word problems using the four operations, including problems in which remainders must be interpreted. - a.
 Represent these problems using equations with a letter standing for the unknown quantity. - b.
-Assess the reasonableness of answers using mental computation and estimation strategies including rounding.
+Assess the reasonableness of answers using mental computation and estimation strategies, including rounding.